Other referral information

 60 Great Ormond Street

-The overall aim of CBT is to provide psychological tools for patients to use to help address problems and manage their difficulties.
+The overall aim of CBT is to provide psychological tools and techniques for clients to use to help address problems and manage their difficulties in a helpful way going forward.
 This therapy has been shown to improve overall psychological and physical well-being.

-CBT focuses on ‘here and now’ problems and difficulties.
-It can help you to identify and adapt how you think (cognitive) and what you do (behaviour) in order to influence your emotional wellbeing and physical symptoms.
+CBT focuses on ‘here and now’.
+It can help you to identify and adapt how you think (cognitions) and what you do (behaviours) in order to change your emotional and physical symptoms (feelings).

-CBT is offered for the management of chronic physical health problems.
+CBT at RLHIM is offered for the management of chronic physical health problems.
 Please see our psychological services webpage and leaflet for more details.

-The RLHIM is also a teaching hospital and from time to time other healthcare professionals may observe in outpatient clinics as part of a training course.
+The RLHIM is also a teaching hospital.
+From time to time other healthcare professionals may observe in outpatient clinics as part of a training course.
 We will always ask your permission for students to sit in during your consultation.
 You do not have to have students present if you would prefer not to.